Machine learning engineering of quantum currents

-While charged or neutral matter-wave persistent currents have been obtained in simplified situations, protocols achieving such states in more general settings are still missing.
-We consider quantum systems that can be mapped onto ring-shaped circuits comprising $L$ local units that we call sites.
+While charged or neutral matter-wave persistent currents have been obtained in simplified situations, protocols for more general settings are still missing.
+We consider quantum systems that can be mapped onto ring-shaped circuits comprising local units that we call sites.
 These systems encompass most of the general features and challenging aspects for the generation of quantum currents in closed circuits.
-We propose to create current states by locally driving the circuit in a suitable way.
+We propose to create current states by locally driving the circuit parameters.
 If the system can be driven by changing few control parameters, state engineering can be carried out through optimal control theory~\cite{jirari2009optimal}.
 For increasingly large number of parameters, however, the circuit driving cannot be handled with standard means.
-In this work, we employ deep reinforcement learning to implement current state engineering by driving each lattice site of the ring circuit independently.
+In this work, we employ deep RL to implement current state engineering by driving each lattice site of the ring circuit independently.
 With our approach, we demonstrate that persistent currents with specific winding number can be imparted, on a timescale that is much shorter than other known protocols.
-Additionally, we can create entangled current states of up to three winding numbers, for which there is no known protocol. {These protocols are generated by training the neural network with experimental observables only.}
+Additionally, we can create entangled current states of up to three winding numbers, for which there is no known protocol.
+Our protocols can be readily trained and applied on experiments.

-{\em Local drive of Bose-Hubbard ring circuits.} As sketched in Fig.\ref{NN}b, our model system is a ring circuit comprising $L$ sites, a natural architecture to consider to generate persistent currents. $N_\text{p} \geq 2$ interacting scalar bosonic particles are filling the ring lattice and can hop between nearest-neighbor sites $j$ and ${j+1}$ with an amplitude $J$.
+{\em Local drive of Bose-Hubbard ring circuits.} As sketched in Fig.~\ref{NN}b, our model system is a ring circuit comprising of $L$ sites, a natural architecture to consider to generate persistent currents, described with the Bose-Hubbard Hamiltonian. $N_\text{p}$ interacting bosonic particles are filling the ring lattice and can hop between nearest-neighbor sites $j$ and ${j+1}$ with an amplitude $J$, and interact on-site with each other with strength $U$.
 The ring lattice can be locally driven by externally varying in time each on-site potential $P_j(t)$.
-Such a many-body quantum system is described by the Bose-Hubbard Hamiltonian